awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-directory-setup.md

 # Tutorial: Setting Up Active Directory<a name="active-directory-directory-setup"></a>

 To use Active Directory with AppStream 2\.0, you must first register your directory configuration by creating a Directory Config object in AppStream 2\.0\.
 This object includes the information required to join streaming instances to an Active Directory domain\.
 You create a Directory Config object by using the AppStream 2\.0 management console, AWS SDK, or AWS CLI\.
-You can then use your directory configuration to launch domain\-joined fleets and image builders\.
+You can then use your directory configuration to launch domain\-joined Always\-On and On\-Demand fleets and image builders\.

+**Note**
+You can only join Always\-On and On\-Demand fleet streaming instances to an Active Directory domain\.

 **Topics**
 + [Step 1: Create a Directory Config Object](#active-directory-setup-config)